From Liril girl to Dream Girl – meet the reigning queen of Bollywood Deepika Padukone

 Fresh on the scene

-The-then 21-year-old model had a dream debut in 2007 playing a double role in Khan’s reincarnation saga, where she was paired with the king of Bollywood, Shah Rukh Khan.
-Not only did the movie rake in the moolah, but also won her the Filmfare award for best female debut.
+The then 21-year-old model had a dream debut in 2007, playing a double role in Khan’s reincarnation saga Om Shanti Om, where she was paired with the king of Bollywood, Shah Rukh Khan.
+Not only did the movie rake in the moolah, but it also won her the Filmfare award for Best Female Debut.
 Padukone says that there are three factors that have led to her success in the industry, “From a very young age, I had a clear idea of what I wanted to be.
 Second, I have very encouraging and supportive parents who never pressurised me to pick a certain profession.”
 The actress’ younger sibling Anisha is a professional golfer.
-The daughter of India’s ace badminton player Prakash Padukone adds, “They [parents] were not living their dreams through me, which a lot of parents tend to do.
+The daughter of India’s ace badminton player Prakash Padukone adds, “They [her parents] were not living their dreams through me, which a lot of parents tend to do.
 My grandfather also allowed my father to do what he wanted.
 At a time when almost everyone would become an engineer, doctor or lawyer, my father went on to become a professional sportsperson, and that too in badminton, which was not as popular as cricket.”

 While Om Shanti Om was the perfect launch pad for Padukone, there was the risk of being written off as just a pretty face.
 “I had assumed that if you have this good launch and have been taken such good care of, then it’s always going to be that way.
 I didn’t realise that every movie is not going to be about you.
 One has to start taking care of oneself because after a point, you are on your own,” she says.
 Having gained this insight early on and determined to prove herself, Padukone starred in a series of commercial movies from 2009 till 2012, which saw her share screen space with the likes of Ranbir Kapoor, Akshay Kumar, Farhan Akhtar and Saif Ali Khan.
 Movies such as Love Aaj Kal, where she essayed the role of Meera Pandit, and Khelein Hum Jee Jaan Se, based on the Chittagong uprising, where she played Kalpana Dutta, brought her commercial success and critical acclaim.